12 Best Altra Running Shoes Reviewed

 A: Pronation is the way your foot rolls after it hits the ground in order to distribute the force of impact.
 Individuals can be neutral pronators, over-pronators or under-pronators.
 Excessive pronation can cause injury but can be prevented by choosing a shoe that helps prevent it.
-These shoe are cold stability or motion control shoes.
+These shoes are cold stability or motion control shoes.
 Neutral pronators require no additional support.
 Knowing your pronation will greatly help you find a running shoe that suits your particular foot type.

 A: While flat feet pose some challenges, Altra shoes easily offset them in time by strengthening the feet.
 The lines Provision and Provisioness are great to give the necessary support to your flat feet while strengthening them so that even run you take makes it easier and more comfortable.

 Q: How wide are these shoes?

 A: The FootShape technology takes your running to another level if you have wide feet.
 They offer toe boxes that are much wider than the average shoe without feeling loose or sloppy.
 Altra shoes can be worn without the removable footbeds, that’s in case you need some extra width to accommodate up to 4E width feet.

 Q: Do Altra provide assistance for buying the perfect shoes for me?

 A: Yes, they do.
 Their specialized team will help you choose the right shoes depending on your running behavior and your unique feet.
 They even teach running technique classes in most of their stores.
 They also launched the Learn to Run Initiative, to help runners run better and healthier.
 Take advantage of it!